Skip to content

 • config.requireAuth: true returns 401 from the middleware.
 It does not redirect to a login page; if you want a redirect, write a custom middleware or guard the page in a server component with requireQelosUser() and redirect('/login').

 • Don't reuse the per-request SDK across requests.
-It is bound to request-specific tokens.
 Build a fresh QelosSDK with apiToken for cron jobs and workers.

 Build SaaS Products Without Limits.